 What Makes A Good Website Builder

 Before you begin your search, it’s important to understand what makes a good website builder.
-There are a lot of builders on the marked, but how can you tell the good from the bad?
+There are a lot of builders on the market, but how can you tell the good ones from the bad ones?

-They can range from, very “user-friendly”, to “extremely frustrating” but there are three main benefits that you’ll want to look for when making your choice.
+They can range from, very “user-friendly”, to “extremely frustrating” but there are three main features that you’ll want to look for when making your choice.

 Wix and Weebly have both been around since 2006; and Squarespace was started back in 2004.
 With that kind of longevity, they really should be around for some time to come.

-All three of the website builders in this comparison meet at least two of these criteria.
-The only challenge we have now is finding the one that will fit your needs.
+All three of the website builders in this comparison meet all three of these criteria.

 How To Find The Best Website Builder For You